Blog Layout

 How many types of Incoterms are there, and what do they signify?

-There are currently 11 Incoterms, each denoting different responsibilities and obligations between the buyer and seller.
-These terms are divided into two main categories: those suitable for any mode of transportation (e.g., EXW, FCA, CPT) and those specifically for sea and inland waterway transport (e.g., FOB, CIF, DAT).
-Understanding which Incoterm to use depends on various factors like the mode of transportation, the point of delivery, and the level of risk and responsibility desired by both parties.
+Currently, there are 11 Incoterms, each delineating distinct responsibilities and obligations between the buyer and seller.
+These terms fall into two main categories: those applicable to any mode of transportation (such as EXW, FCA, CPT) and those designed for sea and inland waterway transport (like FOB, CIF, DAT).
+Choosing the appropriate Incoterm hinges on factors such as the transportation mode, delivery point, and desired level of risk and responsibility for both parties.

 The following are the 11 Incoterms: